 With the success of Indian mission Chandrayaan-3 today, a fourth nation has reached the moon in a soft landing.
 The U.S. and the USSR both touched down on Earth’s satellite in 1966 for the first time, while China followed in 2013.
 The U.S. remains the only nation that has walked on the moon, but that too could change in the future, as the race for the moon is starting anew.

-Our graphic gives a rundown of the main lunar missions announced to date.
-Given the remaining uncertainties surrounding some programs, the dates may be subject to change.
+Several countries and private companies have announced lunar missions.
+Our graphic gives a rundown of these.
+Given the uncertainties of space flight, the dates may be subject to change.

 A new launch is coming up quickly this August still, as the Japanese space agency Jaxa is sending a small lander on its way.
 The rest of the year is getting even more busy with two companies out of NASA's Commercial Lunar Payload Services program, Astrobotic Technology and Intuitive Machines, launching first missions, carrying among a variety of payloads, NASA’s Lunar Trailblazer moon orbiter, Dogecoin’s miniature moon satellite, international rovers and memento projects.
 A third grantee, Masten Space Systems, has been absorbed by Astrobotic.

 A 2024 mission by this company will carry NASA’s new rover, Viper.
 The U.S. will also start crewed flights again next year, which are expected to lead to a new person on the moon by 2025.
 Crewed flights and landings by Russia and China have been announced for 2029 and 2030, respectively.
 Further 2024 missions are SpaceX's expected demo of its crewed lunar tourist orbital flight and a new launch from China.